 5. Kids Playing All Out

 On the long drive home, my son and I chatted about the experience.
 I told him that I thought this was how hockey should always be.
 He remained quiet for a long time, just listening to the music on the radio.

-After a while he asked me why I thought that.
-“It was just kids playing all out,” I answered.
+After a while, he asked me why I thought that, I gave a pause and said, “It was just kids playing all out,” I answered.
 “Having fun.
 No one was angry or screaming.
 It was just hockey.”

 Richard Monette is the publisher and editor-in-chief of Active for Life, a nonprofit organization committed to helping parents raise happy, healthy, physically literate kids.
 For more articles like this one, please visit ActiveforLife.com.